My afternoon walk around the block was a feast for the senses.

 Neighbors come and neighbors go, but the homes they inhabited while they lived here remain, as do the memories I have of them.

-Take, for instance, M___’s home with the festive Christmas lights that they carefully put up each year, much to the delight of my children;
+Take, for instance, Charles’ home with the festive Christmas lights he carefully puts up each year, to the delight of my children;

-B___ and J____’s homes, the ones with immaculate yards;
+Bill and John’s homes, the ones with immaculate yards;

 and finally (This is where the ‘taste’ comes in…)